 Jackie is a movie that has stayed with me for days after I’ve seen it.
 The exceptional and empathetic work by Portman is the first thing I recall, and then the thematic and symbolic relevance of the storylines as they fold on top of one another, providing a hypnotic and immersive portrait of a very famous woman who sought and spurned the spotlight.
 As far as I’m concerned this is the definitive film presentation of Jackie and Portman’s searing performance is the dazzling standard that won’t be beat.
 You walk away having additional appreciation for this woman but also further curiosity.
 The movie doesn’t expressly state who she is as a human being, providing a range of personas, some that conflict with one another, and allows you to put it all together for your interpretation.
 It’s a bold gambit and a fitting gesture for a woman defined by others’ perceptions.

 Nate’s Grade: A-

-Posted on December 12, 2016, in 2016 Movies and tagged billy crudup, biopic, drama, greta gerwig, indie, john hurt, natalie portman, noah oppenheim, oscar, pablo larrain, peter sarsgaard, presidents.
+Posted on December 12, 2016, in 2016 Movies and tagged billy crudup, biopic, drama, greta gerwig, indie, john hurt, natalie portman, noah oppenheim, oscars, pablo larrain, peter sarsgaard, presidents.
 Bookmark the permalink.
 1 Comment.